Paty1355/Projekt-Sklepu/README.md

-# Project: Object-Oriented Shop System in C++ with SQLite Database
+# Object-Oriented Shop System in C++ with SQLite Database

 ## Overview